darkroomengineering/darkroom-guide/performances.md

 ---
 ### Single responsibility principle
-Every class should have only one responsibility [SOLID](https://en.wikipedia.org/wiki/SOLID)
+Every class should have only one responsibility [SOLID](https://en.wikipedia.org/wiki/SOLID).
+Its name should describe the exact behaviour without any doubts.
 ```css
 // BAD
 .hidden-overflow {